Ex-minister Christoulides wins Cyprus presidential election

 NICOSIA, Cyprus (AP) — Former foreign minister Nikos Christodoulides was elected as the new president of Cyprus in a runoff election Sunday.
 His rival, veteran diplomat Andreas Mavroyiannis, conceded defeat.

-With 99.5% of ballots counted, Christodoulides had 52% of the vote to Mayroyiannis’ 48%, according to the official results.
+With 100% of ballots counted, Christodoulides had 51.9% of the vote to Mayroyiannis’ 48.1%, according to official election results.

-Christodoulides’ campaigned as a unifying force, eschewing ideological and party divisions.
+Christodoulides, 49, campaigned as a unifying force for ethnically divided Cyprus, eschewing ideological and party divisions.
 His message resonated with a wide swath of voters.

-Mavroyiannis positioned himself as the agent of change, ushering in a new political era following a decade of rule by outgoing President Nicos Anastasiades.
-But Mavroyiannis’ support from the communist-rooted AKEL party may have pushed swing voters to Christodoulides.
+Mavroyiannis, who had served as Cyprus’ ambassador to the United Nations. positioned himself as the agent of change, ushering in a new political era following a decade of rule by outgoing President Nicos Anastasiades.
+But the support he received from the communist-rooted AKEL party may have pushed swing voters into backing Christodoulides.

-According to an exit poll by state broadcaster CyBC, Nikos Christodoulides, the ex-minister, garnered 50.5% to 53.5% against 46.5% to 49.5% for veteran diplomat Andreas Mavroyiannis.
-Exit polls from four other private TV channels also put Christodoulides in the lead.
+Speaking to a somber crowd of supporters, Mavroyiannis, 66, who also was Anastasiades’ chief negotiator with the nation’s breakaway Turkish Cypriots, said he would not pursue an “active and daily role” in politics but remained willing to offer his counsel to the new government, if asked.

-Christodoulides campaigned as a unifying force, eschewing ideological and party divisions, while Mavroyiannis positioned himself as the agent of change, ushering in a new political era following a decade of rule by outgoing President Nicos Anastasiades.
+“I want to congratulate Nikos Christodoulides for his election victory and to wish more power to him,” Mavroyiannis said.
+“I’m saddened that we couldn’t fulfill the hopes and expectations for a large progressive changes that our homeland needs.”

-The exit polling suggested Christodoulides swayed enough voters from the largest Democratic Rally (DISY) party, whose leader Averof Neophytou failed to make it into the runoff.
-The DISY leadership decided not to formally back either candidate and left it to members to vote as they saw fit.
+Christodoulides appeared to have won with support from members of the Democratic Rally (DISY) party, whose leader, Averof Neophytou, failed to make it into the runoff.
+The DISY leadership decided not to formally back either candidate and left it to members of the country’s largest party to vote as they saw fit.

 Many DISY party insiders had blamed Christodoulides, a long-time party member, for running against Neophytou and splitting the party vote.

-However, many don’t want the communist-rooted AKEL, Mavroyiannis’ main backer, from regaining a foothold in government and fear the diplomat becoming the next president of Cyprus would threaten the country’s fragile economy and pro-Western trajectory.
+However, many did not want the AKEL, Mavroyiannis’ main backer, to regain a foothold in government and feared the diplomat becoming the next president of Cyprus would threaten the country’s fragile economy and pro-Western trajectory.

 Critics fault AKEL for bringing Cyprus to the brink of bankruptcy a decade ago and for maintaining a pro-Moscow slant.